Isn't it better to work with many agents to make sure I see every available home?

 How will I know I'm not over-paying for my new home?

 First, you have Denise's extensive market knowledge and experience to rely on.
 Second, after previewing several homes in a specific price range, you will get a feel for the right price.
-Third, Denise will gladly perform a Competitive Market Analysis (CMA) to inform you of nearby active listings, under-contract properties, and recently sold listings to help you make an educated offer.
+Third, Denise will gladly perform a Competitive Market Analysis (CMA) where she researches nearby active listings, under-contract properties, and recently sold listings to help you make an educated offer.
 Finally, before your lender will approve your home loan, an appraiser will be sent to the property to confirm its current market value.

 What do I need to know about the Utah Real Estate Purchase Contract (REPC)?